nil4ik/custom_portfolio_project/to_do.md

 ### Goal ✅
 Create the first working version of the Custom Portfolio Dashboard —
-load data from JSON, display portfolio value over time, and show a detailed table.
+load data from CSV, display portfolio value over time, and show a detailed table.

 ------------------------------------------------------------------------